privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 Note 2: There is no nil_object case checked in this gate, because it is covered in the gate above.
 That is because when there is a branch (with nil object) in the first level, it automatically means the account leaf is not in the first level.

+### Non existing account proof leaf address RLC (leaf in first level)

+Similarly as the gate above, but for the account leaf being in the first level.

 ### Address of wrong leaf and the enquired address are of the same length